 Last Revision: October 1, 2017

-The Code is designed to meet one of the most pervasive challenges we face in securing our organizations’ sensitive and critical information: The often wide gap — the all too frequent language barrier — between an IT organization and the executive to whom the IT function reports.
+The Guide is designed to meet one of the most pervasive challenges we face in securing our organizations’ sensitive and critical information: The often wide gap — the all too frequent language barrier — between an IT organization and the executive to whom the IT function reports.
 Too often this gap results in basic information security management security practices not being followed.
 The result is increased vulnerability to cybercrime and other kinds of cyber-risk.

-- And we encourage everyone who might find the Code useful or valuable — especially IT vendors and MSPs — to join with us.
+- And we encourage everyone who might find the Guide useful or valuable — especially IT vendors and MSPs — to join with us.
 Our community is under cyber attack.
-We need to educate and train our ‘village,’ not just in the Code but in all the other things that people must know to adapt to this new cyber-reality.
+We need to educate and train our ‘village,’ not just in the Guide but in all the other things that people must know to adapt to this new cyber-reality.
 We need your assistance and support.
 Help spread the word to your staff, your customers and clients, your vendors, your Board.
 Join the village.